Data Governance, Streaming Architecture, AI/ML

 Consider an e-commerce order event that evolves over time:

 With schema versioning, downstream consumers can detect which version they're processing and apply appropriate transformation logic.
-The Schema Registry enforces compatibility rules (backward, forward, or full compatibility) to prevent incompatible changes from breaking existing consumers.
+The Schema Registry enforces compatibility modes to prevent breaking changes:

 Event-Level Versioning Strategies